-You get two crafts in one with this Paper Mache heart and watercolor hearts decoration.
+You get two crafts in one with this Paper Mache heart and watercolour hearts decoration.

 That wasn’t the initial plan.
-What happened was that after I made the Paper Mache heart, I was left with all these wonderful sheets of watercolor painted sheets of paper.
+What happened was that after I made the Paper Mache heart, I was left with all these beautiful sheets of watercolour-painted sheets of paper.

 The paper looked like tie-dye in a mixture of pinks and orangey reds.
-Instead of putting them in the bin, I decided to use them to make a paper heart wall hanging.
+Instead of putting them in the bin, I made a paper heart wall hanging.

-That often happens to me when I’m crafting I get an idea for another project.
-I often end up making more than one thing.
+That often happens to me when I’m crafting and I get an idea for another project.
+I usually end up making more than one thing.
 I believe creativity is born from creativity.
 The more you make, the more ideas you have.

 It doesn’t have to be crafting.
 Cooking something new, or even just sorting out my craft cupboard, can help the creativity flow again.